-Introducing our international young artists, who this year include the Klee Quartet (Japan), Birgersson/Bäckström Duo (Sweden), Cygnus Trio and Ernö Quartet (UK).
-A morning of masterclasses, followed by an afternoon of music, to include performances of:
+Introducing our international young artists, who this year are the Vandepeer Quartet, the Moody Trio, the Hayward Quartet and the Jacquin Trio.
+The day begins with a morning of public masterclasses, followed by an afternoon of music, the programme will include these pieces and more.

-Schumann Piano Trio in D minor, op.
-63
+Arensky Piano Trio in D minor, op.
+32 (Moody Trio)

 Tickets £45, including lunch